blakadder/tx-ultimate/README.md

 # Tasmota Berry driver for Sonoff TX Ultimate

-Berry driver for Sonoff TX Ultimate touch panel.
+Berry driver for Sonoff TX Ultimate touch panel IC CA51F353S3.

 TX Ultimate is a touch switch with RGB LEDs, haptic motor and I2S audio speaker.
 It is available from [Sonoff's store](https://itead.cc/product/sonoff-tx-ultimate-smart-touch-wall-switch/ref/34) in 1, 2 and 3 gang versions.